siphc/algosiph/README.md

-# algosiph
- Competitive programming templates
+# Competitive programming templates

+This repository hosts my personal templates for use in CP contests.

+Language status:
+- [ ] Python
+- [ ] C++
+- [ ] Java